luckyframework/carbon_smtp_adapter/README.md

 A simple SMTP-Adapter for [carbon](https://github.com/luckyframework/carbon).

-**Caveat**: This adapter uses [crystal-email](https://github.com/arcage/crystal-email) which does not currently allow to set arbitrary email headers.
-So this feature of carbon will not work.

 ## Versioning

 The current plan is to track carbon's major and minor numbers, so that